 I like using a pump because it releases lotion without any risk of contaminating the lotion by touching it with your hands.

-Use this lotion within six months.
+Use this DIY lotion within six months.

 More Plant-Based Beauty Recipes to Try: